 north, which later became known as Mount Timpanogos.

-Enjoy a short video of what you can expect while floating the Provo River.
+Enjoy a couple of short video's of what you can expect while floating the Provo River.

 Tubbing the Provo River on the 4th of July!